MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module2/module2.rst

 Workflow of this lab
 ####################

-The demo is splitted in 3 classes and 9 steps :
+The demo is split into 3 classes and 9 steps :

     #.
 Deploy modern application with modern tools
         #.
 Deploy and publish Arcadia Finance application in Kubernetes
         #.
 Publish Arcadia app with an NGNIX Plus Ingress Controller
     #.
 Protect Arcadia with NGINX App Protect in Docker
         #.
 Build your first NAP (NGINX App Protect) docker image
         #.
-Update this image with the latest WAF signature
+Update this image with the latest WAF signatures
         #.
 Check logs in Kibana
         #.
 Customize the WAF policy
         #.
-Deploy NAP with a CICD a toolchain
+Deploy NAP with a CI/CD a toolchain
     #.
 Protect Arcadia with NGINX App Protect in Linux host
         #.
-Install the NGINX Plus and App Protect pacakges manually
+Install the NGINX Plus and App Protect packages manually
         #.
-Deploy App Protect via CICD pipeline
+Deploy App Protect via CI/CD pipeline

 |